 The project is a collaboration between the Michael King Writers’ Centre and the New Zealand Electronic Poetry Centre (nzepc), which is supported by The University of Auckland.

 A Million Poems for Matariki was initially developed by the Devonport Community Coordinator Maire Vieth and poet Michele Leggott on Auckland’s North Shore in 2009.
-The Poetry Project has broadened its scope in 2010 and 2011 to encompass other themes and other Auckland communities, with workshops all over the region.
+The Poetry Project then broadened its scope ito encompass other themes and other Auckland communities, with workshops all over the region.
 The programme is now led by the Michael King Writers' Centre.

 The workshops and events have generated not only a wealth of poems but resource materials for teachers and communities leaders wanting to undertake poetry initiatives of their own.